By Allison Lyzenga, My Film Habit

 Well, he remembered a few things.
 He remembered everyday social conventions, and how to read and write.
 And his right hand still had the memory of signing his signature, even though his brain had completely forgotten his name.
 But he had forgotten all the people in his life, all his specialized education, and most significantly, that apparently he’d been a total a-hole in his past life.

 He’d been one of those obnoxious New York guys who liked to hang out at night clubs with his investment banker friends, acting like total jerks to women.
 But, just like in Kit Hui’s film Fog, after the memory wipe, this man entered the world anew, and became a sweet, earnest guy.
 And he realized that after losing all these learned behaviors, he really had nothing in common with his “friends” anymore.
 I guess forgetting all the prejudices and grudges you’ve built up over a lifetime really does have a profound effect on one’s personality.

 Fog does an excellent job of capturing Wai’s feelings of alienation from everyone he “knows”–from all these people who expect something from him.
-He feels like he owes them something because of the life they once shared, but they are essentially strangers to him now, and it would probably just be easier (and more fair) to just start fresh somewhere new.
+He feels like he owes them bankruptcy attorney phoenix because of the life they once shared, but they are essentially strangers to him now, and it would probably just be easier (and more fair) to just start fresh somewhere new.